-So many of the resorts now offer shuttle service all around the Wailea area that, if you aren’t going to explore the rest of the island, you might not even need to rent a car.
+Some of the resorts offer shuttle service all around the Wailea area so you don’t have to worry about drinking and driving back.
 The Shops at Wailea is full of restaurants and shops that has everything from the ABC store to some of the priciest stores.
 We strolled down to the shops for dinner and then called the resort to send a shuttle to come and pick us up.
 It’s a short drive from Kihei, which is a town with lots of restaurants, shopping and strip malls.
 The restaurants here tend to be a bit more reasonable in price than those in the resorts of Wailea so we went to a lot of restaurants in Kihei during out last stay in Wailea.

 East Maui has been made famous by the Road to Hana.
 This 52 mile stretch of road winds around 600 curves and crosses over 50 1 lane bridges.
 Driving along the Road to Hana is not for the faint of heart but it is a day trip worth making.
-If you have even more time, the Travaasa Hana is a resort that is unlike any other on Maui.
-Spread out on 66 acres, this resort is designed for those who want to escape from reality.
-They even have a cell phone beach cubby in the lobby for you to park your cell phone during your stay and completely disconnect.
+If you have even more time, stay for a couple in the Hana-Maui hotel or any of the condos near by to relax and explore this side of the island.

 Maui is a beautiful island and if you are planning to visit Hawaii, a visit to Maui is a must.
 Since so many of My Vacation Lady’s clients are coming from the east coast, they want to see as many of the Hawaiian islands as possible.
 For those who only have 10 nights, we might recommend 2 islands- 5 nights each.
 For those who only have a week, spend the entire time in 1 island and really explore it.